Absences / Accident / Illness

 Class Placement

-In December parents and whānau will be advised of their child’s placement for the following year.
+In December parents and whānau will be advised of their child’s placement for the upcoming year.
 The teachers and Principal are responsible for all class placements.
-Most of the classes are composite (i.e. two levels in one classroom).
+Some of the classes are composite (i.e. two levels in one classroom).
 This is to make best use of the available teaching staff.
-Programmes in mathematics, reading and language are based on individual needs and rates of progress.
-There is opportunity for extension and attention to special needs in all classrooms.
-There is no advantage in being the older or younger class level in a composite class as teachers adjust their programmes to meet the needs of all children, teaching to stage rather than age.

 Clothing